 Aims & Themes

 If you are a ground-based observer, you do not have to have worked on IRIS data before to participate in the meeting.
 In fact, the workshop will begin with a one-day tutorial that will introduce what data IRIS provides, how to access and process them, and how to extract information on the physics of the atmosphere.
-The tutorials will also address the interests of ground-based observers, e.g. how to best coordinate their scientific efforts with IRIS observations.
-Another topic of discussion will be how ground-based observations could fill gaps in the scientific topics covered by IRIS, and how ground-based observations could best profit from the addition of IRIS data to enhance the scientific return.
+The tutorials also addressed the interests of ground-based observers, e.g. how to best coordinate their scientific efforts with IRIS observations.
+Another topic of discussion was how ground-based observations could fill gaps in the scientific topics covered by IRIS, and how ground-based observations could best profit from the addition of IRIS data to enhance the scientific return.

-The workshop will have the following scientific sessions:
+The workshop had the following scientific sessions:

 - Fundamental physical processes and modeling